Serenity 6.4.3 Release Notes (2023-01-07)

 When an action includes an IUnitOfWork

-parameter, Serenity will automatically create an UnitOfWork
+parameter, Serenity will automatically create a UnitOfWork

 object, which wraps a database transaction.
 You can now use the new TransactionSettingsAttribute